a8ksh4/python_workshop/README.md

-# Python Workshop
+# Python Programming Workshop

-Welcome to the Library Python Workshop!
+Welcome to the Library Python Programming Workshop!

 We meet once a week to learn how to program in the Python progamming language.
-This is intended to be a work at your own pace environment, just bring any questions and stuff you'd like to look at each week and we all benefit as a group looking at it.
+This is a work at your own pace and collaborate with others environment; Just bring any questions and stuff you'd like to look at each week and we all benefit as a group looking at it.

-We have coursework ready to learn a few things:
+We have a bunch of coureswork ready to use, including:
-* Basics
+* Python Basics
 * Data analysis with "Pandas"

-* ...
-Will add more to this list...
+See the Notebooks list below for a more detailed list.

+## Current Schedule:
+* Monday Aug 26th 4-5PM
+* Thursday Aug 29th 4:30-6:30PM
+* Wednesday Sep 4th 4-5PM
+* TBD (probably not) Sep 11th and 18th
+* Wednesday Sep 25th 4-5PM
+* Wednesday Oct 2nd 4-5PM
+* Each wednesday from 4-5PM ongoing.

+Please check the library calendar here to confirm dates/times: **https://engagedpatrons.org/EventsCalendar.cfm?SiteID=7839**
+* Set "limit by location" to "Cameron Park Library".

 ## Getting Started
 You need a place to run python code and open "ipython notebooks".
 Let us know if you need a laptop to use during class.